CyberSource/cybersource-plugins-oraclecxcommerce/documentation/payment-services/credit-card.md

 The application is structured based on OSF especifications.

-Inside the components there is the list of widgets that are necessary to integrate the credit card payment using Cybersource.
+Inside the components there is the list of widgets that are necessary to integrate the card payment using Cybersource.
 Inside the endpoints folder there is specific call to REST apis Fetchers are used to call APIs before the widget is redered.
 This are used to load data that widgets need before they can be rendered in the page.
 Fetchers can be global or local that means that some fetcher will be contained inside the components/widget folder (where widget is your custom widget).
 Actions are used to call APIs but when the user performeces an action like clicking a button.